National Wen-Hua Senior High School

-The Taichung Municipal Wen-Hua Senior High School is one of the most prestigious senior high schools of Taiwan located in Taichung.
-It was founded on July 1, 1989.
+Taichung Municipal Wen-Hua Senior High School was founded on July 1, 1989.
 WHSH has been accredited by the Ministry of Education as a First Tier High School.

 Introduction

 Location

 The school is located close to the National Museum of Natural Science, Taichung City Hall, and Taichung Shuinan Economic and Trade Park.
-Wenhua Senior High School Station（文華高中站）is next to the school.
+Wenhua Senior High School Station (文華高中站) is next to the school.

 Reputation

-Most of graduate students choose to go further in higher education.
-With above average scores in College Entrance Examination, students graduated from WHSH usually have a high admission rate to the first-tier universities.
-Some of the students also choose to study in the United States and Europe.
+Some of the students in WHSH also choose to study in the United States and Europe.